-Web analytics provide a way to measure and later analyze key metrics of your website such as visits, page views, traffic sources and more.
-The web analytics are built into Xperience and you can access the data directly in the administration interface.
+Web analytics provide a way to measure and later analyze key metrics of your website such as visits, page views, file downloads, traffic sources and much more.

 To be able to work with metrics in the Web analytics application, you need to have the permissions for the Web analytics module.

-In order to correctly log incoming traffic from search engines, you need to configure individual search engines in the system:
+In order to correctly log incoming traffic from search engines, you need to define objects representing individual search engines:

-Additionally, you can use the web analytics API to add tracking of custom actions as web analytics:
+Additionally, you can use Web analytics API to log custom actions as conversions or add tracking of custom actions as web analytics: